SeldonIO/seldon-core/docs/wrappers/python.md

 SERVICE_TYPE=MODEL
 PERSISTENCE=0
 ```

+These values can also be provided or overrriden on the command line when building the image.

 # Step 3 - Build your image
 Use ```s2i build``` to create your Docker image from source code.
 You will need Docker installed on the machine and optionally git if your source code is in a public git repo.
 You can choose from two python builder images